observablehq/framework/docs/lib/echarts.md

 # Apache ECharts

-[Apache ECharts](https://echarts.apache.org), an open source JavaScript visualization library, is available by default as `echarts` in Markdown.
+[Apache ECharts](https://echarts.apache.org), an open-source JavaScript visualization library, is available by default as `echarts` in Markdown.
 You can also import it explicitly like so:

 ```js run=false
 import * as echarts from "npm:echarts";